 - understand the complexities of manifesting change within a vast socio-political network.

 In 2017-18, our multi-age pilot group embraced the challenge of addressing the question: how can we sustainably provide our own food locally, year round?
 The answer they tested included designing and building model systems for a bioshelter, a four-season greenhouse which uses permaculture and solar design to grow crops without added amendments, fossil fuels, or external power sources, and which includes the growing of carbohydrates and proteins, making the outputs not only environmentally sustainable but able to meet the nutritional needs of a community.

 At The Community School, students are learning concepts and skills, and figuring out how to put them to use, first through modeling, then with scale construction, and finally, doing an actual build-out of their plan.

 Students chewed on the concept of privilege while addressing the question: is it ethical to sell our waste to someone else, and does this absolve us of responsibility for the planetary repercussions of this waste?
-We’re also tackling the waste issue by exploring, inventing, and designing a way to use locally-sourced recyclables as the building materials for our bioshelter and intentional co-housing community of tiny houses.
+We also tackled the waste issue by exploring, inventing, and designing a way to use locally-sourced recyclables as the building materials for our bioshelter and intentional co-housing community of tiny houses.

 - do the actions of one person matter?

 - what does local work to shift the trajectory of climate change look like?

 - is social inequity inevitable?

 With these in mind, we drafted the ground work of designing a full-scale aquaponics and four-season growing system to provide food for our school community; three tiny houses which can provide sustainable and affordable homes for individuals and small families; and began the work to explore the benefits of building an intentional co-housing community in our region.